 Here are some common themes for People Who Lead from the Heart Center:

-- I may look feeling centered to others, but I’m out touch with my body’s feelings because so much of my energy is on others.
+- I may look feeling centered to others, but I’m often out touch with my own feelings because so much of my energy is on others’ perception of me.
 My image of who I am gets confused with the reality of who I am.

 - I can give a “show” of feelings in a desire for attention and connection.
 I want to be seen as helpful (Type 2), successful (Type 3), special (Type 4).